trinker/textshape/README.md

     }) %>%
         textshape::tidy_list("location")

-    ##        location     person
+    ##        location
-    ##    1: wisconsin MODERATORS
+    ##    1: wisconsin
-    ##    2: wisconsin     CAVUTO
+    ##    2: wisconsin
-    ##    3: wisconsin     CAVUTO
+    ##    3: wisconsin
-    ##    4: wisconsin     CAVUTO
+    ##    4: wisconsin
-    ##    5: wisconsin  BARTIROMO
+    ##    5: wisconsin
     ##   ---
+    ## 7514:      ohio
+    ## 7515:      ohio
+    ## 7516:      ohio
+    ## 7517:      ohio
+    ## 7518:      ohio
+    ##                                                                                                                                                                                                                                                                                              person
+    ##    1: ** NOTE: The American Presidency Project will soon launch a new website with a more contemporary look and improved search capability.
+While we continue "beta testing" the new site, please excuse lapses in updating this site.\r\n          We expect to have the new site on-line in June.
+    ##    2: ** NOTE: The American Presidency Project will soon launch a new website with a more contemporary look and improved search capability.
+While we continue "beta testing" the new site, please excuse lapses in updating this site.\r\n          We expect to have the new site on-line in June.
+    ##    3: ** NOTE: The American Presidency Project will soon launch a new website with a more contemporary look and improved search capability.
+While we continue "beta testing" the new site, please excuse lapses in updating this site.\r\n          We expect to have the new site on-line in June.
+    ##    4:                                                                                                                                                                                                                                                                                    MODERATORS
+    ##    5:                                                                                                                                                                                                                                                                                        CAVUTO
+    ##   ---
-    ## 7502:      ohio      KELLY
+    ## 7514:                                                                                                                                                                                                                                                                                         KELLY
-    ## 7503:      ohio      KELLY
+    ## 7515:                                                                                                                                                                                                                                                                                         KELLY
-    ## 7504:      ohio      KELLY
+    ## 7516:                                                                                                                                                                                                                                                                                         KELLY
-    ## 7505:      ohio      KELLY
+    ## 7517:                                                                                                                                                                                                                                                                                         KELLY
-    ## 7506:      ohio      KELLY
+    ## 7518:                                                                                                                                                                                                                                                                                         KELLY
     ##                                                                                                                                    dialogue
+    ##    1: ** NOTE: The American Presidency Project will soon launch a new website with a more contemporary look and improved search capability.
+    ##    2:                                            While we continue "beta testing" the new site, please excuse lapses in updating this site.
+    ##    3:                                                                                       We expect to have the new site on-line in June.
-    ##    1:            Gerard Baker (The Wall Street Journal);Maria Bartiromo (Fox Business Network); andNeil Cavuto (Fox Business Network)
+    ##    4:                  Gerard Baker (The Wall Street Journal);Maria Bartiromo (Fox Business Network); andNeil Cavuto (Fox Business Network)
-    ##    2:                                                 It is 9:00 p.m. on the East Coast, 8:00 p.m. here inside the Milwaukee theater.
+    ##    5:                                                       It is 9:00 p.m. on the East Coast, 8:00 p.m. here inside the Milwaukee theater.
-    ##    3:                                                 Welcome to the Republican presidential debate here on the Fox Business Network.
-    ##    4: I'm Neil Cavuto, alongside my co-moderators, Maria Bartiromo, and the editor-in-chief of the Wall Street Journal, Gerard Baker.
-    ##    5:                Tonight we're partnering with the Wall Street Journal to ask questions on the economy that voters want answered.
     ##   ---
-    ## 7502:                                                                                                               Are you relieved?
+    ## 7514:                                                                                                                     Are you relieved?
-    ## 7503:                                                                        You were nervous before, they--they don't look relieved.
+    ## 7515:                                                                              You were nervous before, they--they don't look relieved.
-    ## 7504:                                                                                                  They look "get me outta here."
+    ## 7516:                                                                                                        They look "get me outta here."
-    ## 7505:       Thank you all very much, and that will do it for the first Republican primary debate night of the 2016 presidential race.
+    ## 7517:             Thank you all very much, and that will do it for the first Republican primary debate night of the 2016 presidential race.
-    ## 7506:                                                Our thanks to the candidates, who will now be joined by their families on stage.
+    ## 7518:                                                      Our thanks to the candidates, who will now be joined by their families on stage.
     ##       element_id sentence_id
     ##    1:          1           1
-    ##    2:          2           1
+    ##    2:          1           2
-    ##    3:          2           2
+    ##    3:          1           3
-    ##    4:          2           3
+    ##    4:          2           1
     ##    5:          3           1
     ##   ---
-    ## 7502:        302           1
+    ## 7514:        303           1
-    ## 7503:        302           2
+    ## 7515:        303           2
-    ## 7504:        302           3
+    ## 7516:        303           3
-    ## 7505:        302           4
+    ## 7517:        303           4
-    ## 7506:        302           5
+    ## 7518:        303           5